Definition: The last common ancestor of Actinopterygii (ray-finned fish) and Sarcopterygii (lobe-finned fish).

 Actinopterygii and Sarcopterygii are total groups that include all members on their stems.
-Thus, every member of Osteichthyes is, by definition, a member of Actinopterygii and Sarcopterygii.
+Thus, every member of Osteichthyes is, by definition, a member of Actinopterygii or Sarcopterygii.
 Nevertheless, we should expect to find "stem osteichthyans" displaying some of the osteichthyan synapomorphies.
 Alas, only a handful of candidates are known:

 - Dialipina: (Early Devonian - right) Described as a basal actinopterygian based on its possession of ganoid scales.
-Zhu et al., 2013, however, place it in a polytomy at the base of Osteichthyes.
+Clement et al., 2018, however, recover it as a stem osteichthyan.

 - Two Late Silurian taxa known from isolated bones and scales including jaw fragments (Botella et al., 2007).

 - It was only recently found that ganoine occurs in both actinopterygians and stem osteichthyans.
 Until the last decade, a fish with ganoid scales would have been assumed to be an actinopterygian.

 - Prior to the era of cladistics, "stem-Osteichthyes" was not part of our search-image.

 But the most significant landmarks are closer to the osteichthyan node.
 Our most informative example:

 Guiyu oneiros from Wikipedia